-• Environmental or social issue integration within business strategy or long-term goals: In 2021, where maintaining strong relationships with local communities (including local Indigenous communities) was vital to a company's success, we asked boards to comment on how they assess the effectiveness of the company's strategy or long-term goals in this area.
+Local community engagement and relationship management: In 2022, where maintaining strong relationships with local communities (including local Indigenous communities) was vital to a company's success, we asked boards to comment on how they assess the effectiveness of the company's strategy or long-term goals in this area.
 Where relevant, we asked boards to comment on whether they directly engage with representatives of local communities in order to gauge the effectiveness of the company's relationship with such communities.
-We also ask boards to discuss considerations such as the extent to which local suppliers are included in the company's supply chain, whether the board regularly reviews a breakdown of the company's workforce - employees and contractors - for local community representation.
+We also asked boards to discuss considerations such as the extent to which local suppliers are included in the company's supply chain, whether the board regularly reviews a breakdown of the company's workforce - employees and contractors - for local community representation.